MitoSegNet/MitoS-segmentation-tool/README.md

 ---

-### The MitoSegNet an easy-to-use Python-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.
+### The MitoSegNet an easy-to-use GUI-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.

 ---